jimweirich/rspec-given/README.md

 Natural assertions must be enabled, either globally or on a per context basis, to be recognized.

+Here's a heads up: If you use natural assertions, but fail to enable them, all your specs will mysteriously pass.
+This is why the **red** part of _Red/Green/Refactor_ is so important.

 ### Failure Messages with Natural Assertions